top of page

 “We can’t always get the aircraft” – Air and Medical Communities

-use their own monitors, pumps and ventilators, and
+• Use their own monitors, pumps, and ventilators.

 What I/ITSEC 2025 Means to BlueRoom & Hui Huliau

 For BlueRoom, I/ITSEC has always been the barometer of what matters in simulation.
-The 2025 theme – “Optimising Training: Ensuring Operational Dominance” – captured exactly what we’re trying to do with Mixed Reality: take the pieces of training that are currently constrained by aircraft availability, venue access or safety, and make them repeatable, measurable and deployable without losing realism.
+The 2025 theme – “Optimising Training: Ensuring Operational Dominance” – captured exactly what we’re trying to do with Mixed Reality.
+We aim to take the pieces of training currently constrained by aircraft availability, venue access, or safety and make them repeatable, measurable, and deployable without losing realism.

-For Hui Huliau, I/ITSEC 2025 was a chance to show U.S. customers that they’re not just another integrator – they’re a partner willing to back a specific technology family that solves real operational problems and fits the LVC trajectory the services are already on.
+For Hui Huliau, I/ITSEC 2025 was a chance to show U.S. customers that they’re not just another integrator.
+They are a partner willing to back a specific technology family that solves real operational problems and fits the LVC trajectory the services are already on.

 For both of us together, this year felt like a pivot:

-to “U.S.-ready capability with a clear contracting path and a roadmap that aligns with US Defence and Fed Gov goals.”
+• To “U.S.-ready capability with a clear contracting path and a roadmap that aligns with U.S. Defence and Federal Government goals.”

 Looking Ahead

-The real measure of an I/ITSEC isn’t how many badges walk past your stand; it’s how many meaningful programs and experiments grow out of the conversations afterwards.
+The real measure of an I/ITSEC isn’t how many badges walk past your stand; it’s how many meaningful programs and experiments grow out of the conversations afterward.

-Planning follow-up unit-level demos and technical deep dives with U.S. and allied organisations we met at the booth;
+• Planning follow-up unit-level demos and technical deep dives with U.S. and allied organizations we met at the booth.

-Working with Hui Huliau to scope pilot projects in aeromedical, tactical medicine for customers who want to trial MR at small scale;
+• Working with Hui Huliau to scope pilot projects in aeromedical and tactical medicine for customers who want to trial MR at a small scale.

-Continuing to refine how BlueRoom’s Mixed Reality Simulator can plug into larger LVC and synthetic training environments that US Department of War and others are building.
+• Continuing to refine how BlueRoom’s Mixed Reality Simulator can plug into larger LVC and synthetic training environments that the U.S. Department of War and others are building.

 👉 Get in touch with BlueRoom Simulations